 The quality of the work done in the Philosophy Department by teachers and students alike was reflected in the many first class distinctions obtained.
 Following Fr.
 Edwin’s death in 1938, his role as head of the Philosophy Department was assumed by another Cork-born friar, Fr.
 James O’Mahony OFM Cap.
 (1897-1962).
 An outstanding scholar, Fr.
 James published over thirty philosophical and theological tracts and was an influential leader of the Irish Capuchins serving as Provincial Minister for twelve years.
 In 1965, Fr.
 Brendan O’Mahony OFM Cap., a nephew of Fr.
 James, was appointed Professor of Philosophy, a position he would hold for thirty-five years.
 He also served as Dean of the Arts Faculty and Vice-President of UCC.
 Other Capuchins also left their scholarly mark.
 Fr.
 Paschal Larkin OFM Cap.
 (1894-1976) pioneered the study of Irish economic history.
 Fr.
 Peter Dempsey OFM Cap.
 (1914-2004) was a full-time member of staff in UCC for thirty-one years and founded the Chair of Applied Psychology, a position he held until his retirement in 1982.
 Inspiring teachers and acclaimed academics, these Capuchins left an indelible mark, bringing their chosen subjects to a position of eminence not alone in UCC but in Ireland.

-The Missionary Contribution
+The Missionary Contribution / Nineteenth-Century Pioneers

 From the middle of the nineteenth century the Irish Capuchins manifested a missionary zeal which took them from home to the farthest corners of the globe.
 By 1900 Irish friars were ministering in India, Australia and Arabia.
 Men like Fr.
 Joseph Harkins OFM Cap.
 Fr.
 Patrick Knaresboro OFM Cap. and Fr.
 Salvator Corrigan OFM Cap. volunteered for difficult missionary work in India.
 Other friars worked among emigrant communities in Australia.
 Fr.
 Albert Mitchell OFM Cap. and Fr.
 Benedict Mary McCabe OFM Cap. ministered for many years in the city of Armidale in New South Wales, Australia.
 Fr.
 Jeremiah Joseph O’Reily OFM Cap., a Cork-born friar, was the first resident Catholic priest in Wellington, New Zealand.

-Western American Mission
+The Western American Mission

 In 1910 the Irish Capuchins received a request for missionaries from Charles Joseph O’Reilly, the Bishop of the Diocese of Baker in Oregon on America’s Pacific coast.
 The Irish friars responded positively to this request and dispatched Fr.
 Luke Sheehan OFM Cap. and Fr.
 Casimir Butler OFM Cap. to develop the mission.
 Churches were built in Hermiston, Bend and Roseburg and in other locations in Oregon.
 The early Capuchin missionaries spent most of their time serving the pastoral needs of newly-arrived emigrants scattered across the American west.
 They also ministered to Native Americans who had been forced to live on isolated reservations.
 The presence of the friars in the far west meant that a Capuchin foundation in the Eastern United States was desirable primarily as a base for training missionaries.
 However, attempts to establish communities in Abbottstown, Pennsylvania (1911) and at Lincoln, Nebraska (1920) were ultimately unsuccessful.
 In the meantime the Irish friars were expanding their mission in the west.
 In 1920 they moved to California.
 Friaries were established in Mendocino City, Fort Bragg, Willitis, Elk, Ukiah, Watts (Los Angeles) in California.
 In each of these locations churches and schools were built serving as centres for parochial ministry and missionary work.
 In 1924 the friars took charge of Santa Inés, one of the historic Franciscan missions in California.
 A presence in the San Francisco Bay locality was secured with the founding in 1927 of a friary in Burlingame.
 In 1979, after almost seventy years of pioneering work, the Capuchin friars of Western America were strong enough to establish their own independent province.
 The legacy of the Irish missionary friars is demonstrated by their role in founding a vibrant ministry which now serves Asian, Hispanic, Native and African Americans in one of the most racially diverse regions of the United States.

 In 1927 the Vicar Apostolic of Cape Province in South Africa, the Most Rev. Bernard O’Reilly, invited the Irish Capuchins to open a mission.
 The friars responded positively to this request and in 1929 Fr.
 Casimir Butler OFM Cap., Fr.
 Alban Cullen OFM Cap., and Fr.
 Declan McFadden OFM Cap. began missionary work in the Cape Flats on the outskirts of Cape Town.
-From the outset the friars ministered among the marginalised black and coloured populations of the area.
+From the outset the friars ministered among the marginalized black and coloured populations of the area.
 Two mission stations, Athlone and Parrow, were initially assigned to the Capuchins.
 In 1935 the two parishes at Athlone and Parow expanded to incorporate ministries at other locations including Langa, the Welcome Estate and Matroosfontein.
-In spite of the violent political unrest provoked by the system of racial discrimination known as apartheid the Irish friars continued to labour amongst the poorest in society.
+In spite of the violent political unrest provoked by the system of racial discrimination known as apartheid the Irish friars continued to labour among the poorest in society.
 Education was a key element of missionary work within the Capuchin parishes and schools were established by the Christian Brothers and the Holy Cross Sisters.
 In the 1980s the mission in South Africa was raised to the status of a Vice-Province of the Irish Capuchins.
 Irish friars continue to work in a variety of religious and social ministries in the country.